nullstack/nullstack.github.io/articles/rendering-component.md

 </ul>
 ```

-You can emulate a fixed-size list by returning false instead of an element to reserve dom space
+You can emulate a fixed-size list by returning false instead of an element to reserve dom space.

 ```jsx
 {list.map((item) => (